karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 ## Scaling for color map

 To produce a color map, you need to scale your original map to range between 0 and 255, and then assign the palette.
 By default, Karttur´s GeoImagine Framework assumes that null (nodata) will equal 255, and that the values 251 to 254 represent colors for overlays, frames and text etc. Values in the range 0 to 250 represents the thematic feature of the layer.
 The process <span class='package'>createscaling</span> adds the scaling to the database.

+The GRACE data is strongly skewed because of the glacier melt in Greenland and West Antarctica.
+The melting of the glaciers causes a loss in water and thus is gravitational pull.
+Using a linear scale for representing the global change in water equivalent thickness that included the melting glacier thus becomes tricky, I choose to use a solution where I use a power function to capture both large and small changes.
+This, however, can be deceptive but you need to choose some legend scaling in order to show your map.

 ```
 <?xml version='1.0' encoding='utf-8'?>